 Unlike other mysterious phenomenon such as psychic powers, ghosts, or Bigfoot, there is no doubt that crop circles are "real."
 The evidence that they exist is clear and overwhelming.
 The real question is instead what creates them — and there are ways to investigate that question.

-According to National Geographic (opens in new tab), crop circle enthusiasts have come up with many theories about what create the patterns, ranging from the plausible to the absurd.
+According to National Geographic (opens in new tab), crop circle enthusiasts have come up with many theories about what creates the patterns, ranging from the plausible to the absurd.
 One explanation in vogue in the early 1980s was that the mysterious circle patterns were accidentally produced by the especially vigorous sexual activity of horny hedgehogs, according to the Washington Post (opens in new tab).
 Some people have suggested that the circles are somehow created by localized and precise wind patterns, or by scientifically undetectable Earth energy fields and meridians called ley lines, according to Kent Heberling (opens in new tab).

-Many who favor an extraterrestrial explanation claim that aliens physically make the patterns themselves from spaceships; others suggest that they do it using invisible energy beams from space, saving them the trip down here.
-Still others believe that it is human, not extraterrestrial, thought and intelligence that is behind the patterns — not in the form of hoaxers but some sort of global psychic power that manifests itself in wheat and other crops.
+Many who favor an extraterrestrial explanation claim that aliens physically make the patterns themselves, according to Lockhaven University (opens in new tab),.
+Still others believe that it is human, not extraterrestrial, thought and intelligence that is behind the patterns — not in the form of hoaxers but some sort of act of God, according to the BBC (opens in new tab) .

 While there are countless theories, the only known, proven cause of crop circles is humans.
 Their origin remained a mystery until September 1991, when two men confessed that they had created the patterns for decades as a prank to make people think UFOs had landed, according to an article by the LA Times (opens in new tab).
-Supposedly, according to the Australian Geographic they had been inspired by the 1966 Tully UFO report).
+Supposedly, according to the Australian Geographic they had been inspired by the 1966 Tully UFO report.
 They never claimed to have made all the circles — many were copycat pranks done by others — but their hoax launched the crop circle phenomena.